Performance Anomalies in Concurrent Data Structure Microbenchmarks: Memory Reclamation

 \section{Memory Reclamation}

-A key indicator of memory use efficiency of a program is the \textit{maximum resident memory} occupied in RAM by the program during the duration of its execution.
+A key measure of memory usage for an executing program is the \textit{maximum resident memory} occupied in RAM by the program during the duration of its execution.
 The lock-free BST as described by Natarajan et al.~\cite{natarajan} does not provide a complete algorithm for memory reclamation during execution.
 The partial algorithm suggests removing an unbounded number of nodes that are nearby neighbours in the tree pending deletion.
-Any given thread may proceed to delete and free (unlink) \textit{n} nodes that are in close proximity within the tree.
+Any given thread may proceed to delete and free (unlink) \texttt{n} nodes that are in close proximity within the tree.
 However, the original implementation was leaking memory.
-Synchrobench does not implement any memory reclamation in its implementation, whereas Ascylib has an added option for garbage collection (\textit{GC}).
+Synchrobench does not implement any memory reclamation in its implementation, whereas Ascylib has an added option for garbage collection (GC).
 The authors of the lock-free BST suggest adding epoch based memory reclamation, but it was not so simple.
 The memory reclamation algorithm from the original work is updated in the Setbench implementation to correctly reclaim memory~\cite{arbel}.
-If we further consider microbenchmark comparisons on the lock-free BST with memory reclamation, we discover additional performance discrepancies between microbenchmarks when memory reclamation is added into the data structure implementation.
+We first compare the memory reclamation implementations in Setbench and Ascylib by setting Ascylib's GC setting to true, and Setbench epoch based reclamation is turned on.
+We show comparative analysis of results across each microbenchmark in Figure \ref{bst_results}(a) and (b).
+The Ascylib microbenchmark has been updated to \texttt{Ascylib2} in order to disable thread pinning and equalize the PRNG utilized in both microbenchmarks.
+We have ensured all 256 cores are being utilized by Ascylib.
+Figure \ref{bst_results}(a) illustrates differences in each microbenchmark's ability to reclaim memory as the thread count increases and cores are oversubscribed.
+Ascylib's memory usage surpasses that of Setbench by over one order of magnitude, particularly as the thread count increases.
+Throughput results (Figure \ref{bst_results}(b)) are relatively equal, however, the high maximum resident memory values may render Ascylib experiments unfeasible in some settings.
+We further consider microbenchmark comparisons on the equalized lock-free BST implementation with memory reclamation turned on.
+We discover similar performance discrepancies to those discussed in Section \ref{comparison}, although the data structure implementation and memory reclamation algorithms are identical across the three microbenchmarks.
+Performance results continue to show variance until microbenchmark idiosyncrasies are accounted for.
+Results for these additional experiments can be seen in Appendix \ref{appendixA}.